ItsJonQ/jonquach/_pages/about.md

 topCaption: "Shucks!
 You wanna know more about me? ❤️"
 ---

-I'm a self-taught _Designer / Developer_, with several years of experience in both (I started first with Design).
+I'm a self-taught _Designer / Developer_ with experience in both (I started first with Design).
 I'm proficient in a handful of [coding languages](https://github.com/itsjonq), but my absolute fav. is CSS.

 <!-- more -->